-The AddiVortes function is a Bayesian nonparametric regression model that uses a tessellation to model the relationship between the covariates and the output values.
+The AddiVortes model is a Bayesian nonparametric regression model that uses a tessellation to model the relationship between the covariates and the output values.
 The model uses a backfitting algorithm to sample from the posterior distribution of the output values for each tessellation.
-The function returns the RMSE value for the test samples.
+Alongside fitting details and the posterior sample, the function returns the RMSE value for the test samples.

 Usage